Floydlang/floyd/Docs/Floyd toplevel.md

 - Pure / free of side effects

-The motherboard is a declarative and statically designed.
-New / delete are not possible - instead collections of objects are used and addressed using ids or indexes.

-A motherboard is usually its own OS process.

-### MOTHERBOARD FEATURES

 The motherboard consists of a discrete number of components connected together with wires.
 The wires carries messages.
 A message is a Floyd value, usually an enum.
-The messages can carry an integer or a string or a huge value describing an entire document or database.
+Whenever a value, queue element or signal is mentioned, *any* of Floyd's types can be used -- even huge multi-gigabyte nested structs or collections.

 Example components:

-- Multiplexer part
-- Mediator component: a component written in Floyd Script that has its own state & inbox.
+- Clock component: a component written in Floyd Script that has its own state & inbox.
+- Multiplexer part: contains internal pool of clocks and distributes incoming messages to them to run in parallell.
 - Built in local FS component: Read and write files, rename directory, swap temp files
 - Built in S3 component
 - Built in socket component
 - Built in REST-component
 - Built in UI-component
 - Built in command line component: Interfaces with command line arguments / returns.
+- Audio component that uses Direct X
-- VST-component
+- VST-plugin component
 - A component written in C
-- Audio component

 Notice: these are all non-singletons - you can make many instances in one container